-- Bicycle parking within the public sidewalk generally should be accommodated with a number of smaller racks distributed along the length of a block, rather than one or two large concentrations of bike racks. - Curb extensions are good locations to site bicycle racks due to the space required for bicycle parking. - In-street bicycle parking should be considered where there are space constraints on the sidewalk. - Covered and convenient bicycle parking areas should be provided for projects that will likely have a demand for them. - Short-term bicycle parking facilities are best used to accommodate visitors, customers, messengers and others expected to depart within two hours.
+- Bicycle parking within the public sidewalk generally should be accommodated with a number of smaller racks distributed along the length of a block, rather than one or two large concentrations of bike racks (see Image 1). - Curb extensions are good locations to site bicycle racks due to the space required for bicycle parking (see Image 6). - In-street bicycle parking should be considered where there are space constraints on the sidewalk (see Image 3). - Covered and convenient bicycle parking areas should be provided for projects that will likely have a demand for them. - Short-term bicycle parking facilities are best used to accommodate visitors, customers, messengers and others expected to depart within two hours.